-To be humble enough to accept he's not ready
+Thor wants to be King, but needs to be humble enough to accept he's not ready

 The Iron Giant

-To be OK being a child
+Hogarth wants to be a man, but needs to be OK being a child

 Lord of the Rings

-To accept peace comes through others' sacrifice
+Frodo wants to live in peace, but needs to accept peace comes through others' sacrifice

 A Christmas Carol

-To learn to value friendship & caring
+Scrooge wants to be rich, but needs to learn to value friendship & caring

 The best of these work when what they character wants is fundamentally at odds with what they need.
 In Thor we see that everything he's done until the start of the film has made him complacent in his strength and his "right" to rule.
 The more he's appeared kingly, the less he's become a ruler capable of leading Asgard.
 Equally, Scrooge's wealth has poisoned his mind, which has driven people away, making it impossible for him to remember why caring for others matters.
 The further these people pursue what they want, the further they're taken from their need.